 Prior to beginning the cognate requirement, students must complete the Ed.D.
-Cognate Requirement Plan form which can be found online.
+Cognate Requirement Plan form.
+This form must be approved by the student's adviser and then submitted to the department.
 The Ed.D.
-Cognate Requirement Plan form must be approved by the student's adviser and then submitted to the department with a copy to the Student Academic Affairs Office for approval by the Associate Dean for Academic Affairs.
-The Ed.D.
 Cognate Requirement Plan requires a listing of the courses a student plans to take to satisfy the cognate requirement and a rationale for how those courses interrelate to create a coherent area of concentration.
-Once the proposed Ed.D.
-Cognate Requirement Plan has been completed, the adviser must sign the form certifying that the plan has been completed.
-Once the adviser has certified completion of the plan, the form is submitted to the department with a copy to the Student Academic Affairs Office for final approval of the Associate Dean for Academic Affairs.
+Once the proposed plan has been completed, the adviser must sign the form certifying that the plan has been completed.
+Once the adviser has certified completion of the plan, the form is submitted to the department.